Swiss Private Bankers Association

 The Swiss Private Bankers Association is a Swiss trade association made up of banking institutions that meet the legal definition of a private banker according to Swiss law.
-Based in Geneva, Switzerland, and currently has six members.
+It is based in Geneva, Switzerland, and currently has six members.

 The Swiss Private Bankers Association was founded in 1934 following the enactment of the Federal Act on Banks and Saving Banks, which recognised the special status of private bankers.
 Its permanent secretariat is based in Geneva.
 The objective of the Swiss Private Bankers Association, as defined in its articles of association, is to represent the concerns and interests of its members to the Swiss government authorities, among others.

 History

 The history of private bankers in Switzerland is closely linked to the country's economic development as well as that of its main cities: Basel, Bern, Geneva, Lausanne, Luzern, Neuchâtel, St. Gallen and Zurich.
 Most private bankers began as trading houses, evolving over the years into financial institutions.